SS Reliance

-SS Reliance was one of a pair of transatlantic steam ocean liners that were launched in 1914 in Germany for the Hamburg America Line (HAPAG), sold to a Dutch shipping line in 1916, and seized by the United States as World War I reparations in 1922.
+Reliance was one of a pair of transatlantic steam ocean liners that were launched in 1914 in Germany for the Hamburg America Line (HAPAG), sold to a Dutch shipping line in 1916, and seized by the United States as World War I reparations in 1922.
 United American Lines (UAL) operated her until 1926, when HAPAG bought her back.

 Reliance was launched as Johann Heinrich Burchard.
 Her Dutch operator renamed her Limburgia.
 UAL renamed her Reliance.
 Her sister ship was Resolute.

 A fire gutted Reliance in 1938, and her wreck was scrapped in 1941.

 Building

 Joh.
 C. Tecklenborg built the ship at Geestemünde in Bremerhaven.
 Elizabeth Burchard launched her on 10 February 1914, naming her after her father Johann Heinrich Burchard (1852–1912), a former Mayor of Hamburg.
 AG Weser built her sister ship in Bremen, launching her as William O'Swald on 30 March 1914.

 Johann Heinrich Burchard was completed and delivered to HAPAG on 20 November 1915.
 Because of the First World War, HAPAG immediately laid her up.

 JH Burchard had three funnels and two masts.
 Her registered length was 590.4 ft, her beam was 80.5 ft and her depth was 39.7 ft.
 As built, she had capacity for 2,316 passengers: 315 first class, 301 second class, 850 third class and 850 steerage.